Understanding the Scope of Climate Change Action

 Arguably, the most important tool for understanding climate change and its effects is the computer model, which allows scientists to bring together vast amounts of information and begin to understand patterns, relationships, and effects.
 With computer models, scientists can examine the climate implications in data from the distant past, such as ice cores and tree rings, and from recent times, using weather data that have been collected over decades.
 Computer models can also be used to project into the future the effects of climate change, such as annual rainfall totals, rainfall patterns, and sea level rise.

-Dr. Chris Martinez, an Associate Professor at the Center for Land Use Efficiency (CLUE) specializes in using computer models to understand the practical effects of climate change, often focusing on water issues.
+Dr. Chris Martinez, an Associate Professor at the Agricultural and Biological Engineering department at the Center for Land Use Efficiency (CLUE) specializes in using computer models to understand the practical effects of climate change, often focusing on water issues.
 Martinez has worked on improving water quality in the Everglades, seasonal rainfall and streamflow in Florida, and crop yields and seasonal climate variation in Iran.

 To take action on climate change, we must understand its practical impact on specific regions, activities, species, and natural systems and to make that understanding available to the people and agencies likely to act in those areas.